 The Most Common Urban Predators

 There aren’t nearly as many dogs running loose in the city as there are in the country, but if there’s one in the neighborhood, you can bet they’re heading for your chicken coop first.

 Keep loose dogs out with a strong perimeter fence around your yard and the chicken run.
 Fencing should be buried a foot underground around the outer edges of the coop, as dogs will gladly dig to get to the birds.

 This may surprise you, but hawks are pretty common in the city.
 We had one parked right in our front yard for a few weeks, and it took dives for our chickens at every chance.
 Luckily we already had measures in place to protect them from this skyward threat.

 Another one that may (or may not) surprise you, people can be a big threat to your birds.
-First off, if chickens aren’t permitted, or you aren’t following the rules, neighbors or passers-by could rat you out to the authorities, risking your future in chicken keeping.
+First off, if there are laws about keeping chickens in city limits, or you aren’t following the rules, neighbors or passers-by could rat you out to the authorities, risking your future in chicken keeping.

 These little bandits are likely to be your biggest issue with raising chickens in the city.
 Raccoons are smart, agile, strong, persistent, and nocturnal, making them difficult to control.
 They can open basic swing locks with their fingers and can make holes in chicken wire.
 They’ll return night after night in search of a treat and aren’t deterred easily.

 To keep raccoons out, be sure to use strong spring loaded locks on all doors.
 If the door to the run is open all night, be sure the run is heavily protected, with fencing around all sides, including the top.
 If possible use hardware cloth instead of chicken wire, and bury it a foot underground all around the run.